ERC520/Accretive-Tokens/README.md

 ### D. Creator Rewards System
-- **Every liquidation event rewards the original creator**, ensuring ongoing incentives.
+- **Every Burn event rewards the original creator**, ensuring ongoing incentives.
-- A **portion of the liquidation value** is distributed to creators, maintaining a balanced ecosystem.
+- A **2.5% Royalty from burning ** is distributed to creators, maintaining a balanced ecosystem.
 - This model **encourages long-term engagement and innovation**.

 ### E. Creator Incentive Program